 by Dara Horn

-Dara Horn’s latest novel is an engrossing story with many narrative layers.
 Josie Askenzai is a brilliant young software designer whose program, Geniza, archives events in people’s lives.
 When she is kidnapped while consulting at the Library of Alexandria (Egypt), her sister Judith moves into Josie’s home to help her brother-in-law care for her young niece.
-In this story of sibling relationships, not just Josie and Judith, but many other sets of siblings associated with the Cairo geniza (a depository for old and discarded sacred books and Jewish documents from the middle ages through the early modern era first discovered by Solomon Schechter).
+The story follows complex sibling relationships, not just Josie and Judith, but many other sets of siblings associated with the Cairo geniza (a depository for old and discarded sacred books and Jewish documents first discovered by Solomon Schechter).
 Dara Horn’s Eternal Life was a WL Reads Book Club pick in 2018.
 Listen to our interview with the author here!

 by Jennifer Gilmore

 After surviving cancer that had compromised her fertility, Jesse and her husband Ramon begin a frantic quest to adopt an infant.
-They enter the harrowing world of adoption agencies, intrusive questionnaires and manipulative biological mothers – a world in which they feel like participants in a house-of-mirrors beauty contest.
-Woven throughout the both heart-wrenching and hilarious narrative are their colorful extended families, who do not make their search any easier.
-As Jesse and Ramon navigate the unfair, random, fickle, and often de-humanizing adoption system, they develop new strategies for coping with each other and those around them.
+They enter the harrowing world of adoption agencies, intrusive questionnaires, and manipulative biological mothers – a world in which they feel like participants in a house-of-mirrors beauty contest.
 The story’s energy and pathos are surpassed only by Gilmore’s extraordinary gift for writing.
 Jennifer Gilmore is also the author of Something Red and Golden Country.

 One More River